Financial Benchmarks for Small Dairies

 Production Record Keeping Book for Grazing Dairies

-Formatted and distributed to Cornell Cooperative Extension (CCE) offices statewide by Cornell Small Farms Program Small Dairy Work Team; printed funded by New York Grazing Lands Conservation Initiative; books are available to grazing dairies at no cost through local CCE office.
-Available as a PDF here.
+The Cornell Small Farms Program Small Dairy Work Team formatted and distributed this record keeping book to Cornell Cooperative Extension (CCE) offices statewide, with printing funded by New York Grazing Lands Conservation Initiative.
+Print books are available to grazing dairies at no cost through local CCE office, or you can download it as a PDF: http://smallfarms.cornell.edu/files/2012/04/DairyHerdProductionRecordBook-1doxlu3.pdf.

 Cash Flow Planning Help for NY Dairy Farms